photo of Thomas performing at the Brudenell in Leeds, UK 2015 by David Pollard

 In his “day job years” he did time as an animator for MTV‘s hit series ‘Celebrity Deathmatch’ and Cartoon Network’s ‘Robot Chicken’.
 He “ran away with” the Toby Tyler Circus in Florida for a spell (as a billposter) before deciding he might benefit more by hanging flyers for his own act back in New York City.

-His rock band Like Wow toured and released several well-received albums in the 90s, but Thomas eventually grew frustrated with typical band problems (such as a rotating lineup of drummers).
-He finally decided to build his own motorized mechanical drummer and ‘go solo’.
-He hasn’t looked back since.
+His rock band Like Wow toured and released several well-received albums in the 90s, but Thomas grew frustrated with the typical problems of keeping a human band together and fed.
+He finally decided to build his own motorized mechanical drummer and ‘go solo’, and hasn’t looked back since.

 Thomas has been featured in two full-length film documentaries: ‘Instrumental’, from director Gabe Shalom (US, 2005) documenting the lives of four artists who make instruments, and Adam Clitheroe’s ‘One Man In The Band’ (UK, 2008).
 He’s done university lectures on creativity and music and been featured with his Hornicator in a Marvel Comic.

 Wowtown is a surreal place from which some of the characters and events in Thomas’s songs originate.
-He’s been writing The Wowtown News, which usually appears in the form of bite-sized missives or surreal weather updates at the end of his email newsletters which he sends to a long list of faithful subscribers, for over 20 years.
+He’s been writing The Wowtown News, which usually appears in the form of bite-sized missives or surreal weather updates at the end of his email newsletters which he sends to a long list of faithful subscribers, for over 25 years.
 An audio series of The Wowtown News ran on Resonance FM Radio (UK) starting in 2003.
 These episodes were later released as Podcasts.
-Thomas is currently compiling a selection of these stories to be released as a book.